apache/age-website/docs/intro/types.md

 Input/Output Format:

-When creating a numeric data type, the ‘::numeric’ data annotation is required.
+When creating a numeric data type, the `::numeric` data annotation is required.

 Query